I. GENERAL PROVISIONS

 VI.
 SEMINARY STAFF AND FACULTY

 § 23.
-Qualification requirements for staff and faculty are stated in their job description.
+Qualification requirements for staff and faculty are stated in their job descriptions.

 § 24.
 Seminary faculty consist of persons with pedagogical skills and Christian ministry experience, having master or doctoral degrees, as well as experts having higher education and practical knowledge in their specific field.

 § 25.
-The employment contracts with seminary faculty and staff are signed, renewed and ended by semianry rector.
-The duties, rights and responsibilities of seminary faculty and staff are based on job description, employment contract, and teaching regulations.
+The employment contracts with Seminary faculty and staff are signed, renewed and ended by the Seminary rector.
+The duties, rights and responsibilities of Seminary faculty and staff are based on job description, employment contract, internal guidelines, and teaching regulations.

 VII.
 LEADERSHIP BODIES: THEIR JURISDICTION AND ORDER OF FORMATION